hekmon8/mcp-hub-tools/README.md

-# mcphub_tools MCP Server
+# MCP Hub Tools - HTTP MCP Server Documentation

-Mcp tools powered by aimcp, find mcps whatever you want.
-This server allows searching the MCP Hub for available MCPs.
+This is the documentation and configuration repository for MCP Hub's HTTP-based MCP (Model Context Protocol) server.
+The server allows searching and discovering MCPs through a standardized HTTP interface.

+## Overview

+MCP Hub implements [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/specification) HTTP endpoints within a Next.js application, providing a modern and accessible way for AI assistants and development tools to discover and interact with MCPs from [MCP Hub](https://www.aimcp.info).

-## Open Protocol
+## Protocol Support

-This server implements the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/specification).
-It acts as an MCP server that can be connected to by MCP clients (like compatible AI assistants or development tools).
+**⚠️ Important Change**: This server **only supports HTTP-based MCP connections**.
+The traditional stdio-based implementation has been deprecated in favor of the more accessible and reliable HTTP interface.

 ## Introduction

-`mcphub_tools` is an MCP server designed to interact with the [MCP Hub](https://www.aimcp.info).
-Its primary function is to provide a tool that allows users to search for MCPs (Model Context Protocols/Servers) registered on the hub based on keywords.
+`mcp-hub-tools` provides documentation and configuration for interacting with [MCP Hub](https://www.aimcp.info).
+The server offers standardized JSON-RPC 2.0 endpoints for searching MCPs and retrieving detailed information about registered Model Context Protocols.

+**Server Implementation Location**: The HTTP MCP server is actually implemented in MCP Hub's Next.js application at `/nextjs/app/api/open/mcp/route.ts`.

-## Tools
+## Available Tools

-This server provides the following tool:
+The HTTP MCP server provides the following tools via JSON-RPC 2.0:

-### `search_mcp_hub`
+### `search_mcp`

-*   **Description:** Searches for MCPs on the MCP Hub.
+*   **Description:** Search for MCPs in the MCP Hub database using keywords.
+Returns a list of matching MCPs with basic information.
 *   **Input Schema:**
     ```json
     {